 Welcome to Tairis!

-While I'm busy working for Gaol Noafa, you can keep up to date with things on my main blog, also imaginatively called Tairis, and there's also Tairis Tales and I have a Tumblr, too.
+You can keep up to date with developments on my main blog, also imaginatively called Tairis, and there's also Tairis Tales and I have a Tumblr, too.
 As the current head of Gaol Naofa you might also find that website useful, and we also now have a Youtube channel with some videos aimed at introducing the festivals.
 If you like doing the Facebook thing, you can like our Gaol Naofa page, and our CAORANN page, too.

 I've recently had a few of the articles I have here translated into Portuguese by Brazilian blogger Aengus Miach (Leeh) over at Tír Tairnge.
 I am usually more than happy to give my permission to have articles translated into different languages, so long as you ask first.
 Otherwise, I reserve the right to claim full copyright on all content (just because it's on the web doesn't mean it's not copyrighted, m'kay?); I've had a few problems with one blogger in particular reposting a whole swathe of this website without permission or even credit, and I've been forced to take action to have the articles removed.
 Three times now...It's just rude.
 And incredibly annoying.

 A little background